madmaxoft/Deskemes/DevDocs/Connection.md

 ### `ping`: Request a response

   Simply requests a `pong` response, used for keeping the connection alive (sent every 30 seconds) and possibly to measure the connection latency.
-In Deskemes this is sent only by the desktop client, but both parties accept it.
+In Deskemes this is sent only by the desktop client, but both parties accept the request and produce a `pong` response.

   Any additional data sent via `ping` is to be repeated in the `pong` response.